-If the body is not a UK bank, the sovereign country must be awarded a "high credit rating" by a credit rating agency.
+- If the body is not a UK bank, the sovereign country must be awarded a "high credit rating" by a credit rating agency.

-5.5 For the purposes of this strategy use is made of the creditworthiness service provided by Link Asset Services to define a "high credit rating" as follows (credit ratings taken from Fitch IBCA):
+For the purposes of this strategy, use is made of the creditworthiness service provided by Link Asset Services to define a "high credit rating"

-UK banks and building societies - short-term rating F1 or higher and viability rating of "a-" or higher.

-Foreign banks - short-term rating F1+, and a viability rating of a minimum of "a" with a sovereign rating of AAA.
+- UK banks and building societies short-term rating F1 or higher and viability rating of "a-" or higher. - Foreign banks short-term rating F1+, and a viability rating of a minimum of "a" with a sovereign rating of AAA. - Money market Funds (MMF's) Any AAA rated fund

 These will be supported by other accredited rating systems (Standard & Poor's and Moody's), credit watches and outlooks, Credit Default Swap data, and information from the financial press.
+A full list of the credit ratings to be used can be found in Appendix C:

-5.6 Since the credit crisis, there are several semi-nationalised banks in the UK with credit ratings which do not conform to the credit criteria usually used to identify banks which are of high credit worthiness.
+- 5.6 Since the credit crisis, there are several semi-nationalised banks in the UK with credit ratings which do not conform to the credit criteria usually used to identify banks which are of high credit worthiness.
 In particular, as they no longer are separate institutions in their own right, it is impossible for the rating agencies to assign them an individual rating for their standalone financial strength.
 However, these institutions are now recipients of at least an F2 short term rating (effectively taking on the creditworthiness of the Government).
 That is deposits made with them are effectively being made to the Government.
-This relates to National Westminster Bank and Royal Bank of Scotland.
+This relates to National Westminster Bank and Royal Bank of Scotland. - 5.7 Money market funds (MMFs) are to be used for the first time as a treasury management tool by the Commissioner.
+They are a type of fixed income fund that invests in debt securities which are characterised by their enhanced diversification, short maturities and minimal credit risk.
+Money market funds are among the lowest-volatility types of investments.
+One of the key objectives of MMFs is to provide investors with security of capital and daily liquidity together with an investment return which is comparable to normal sterling denominated money market interest rates.
+Broadly, MMFs may invest in certificates of deposit (CD), commercial paper, medium-term notes (MTNs), variable rate notes (VRNs), floating rate notes (FRNs), bankers acceptances, government bonds, treasury bills, Eurobonds, asset-backed securities and corporate bonds.
+Funds can be deposited and accessed on a daily basis.

-- 5.7 The Commissioner's CFO will monitor credit ratings through the receipt of credit rating bulletins from the treasury management consultants at Linked Asset Services.
-Institutions that cease to meet the criteria above will immediately cease to be treated as specified investments. - 5.8 Non-specified investments are those that do not meet the criteria in 5.4 to 5.6 above.
-In determining which categories of non-specified investments may prudently be used, account will be taken of advice from the advisors, Link Asset Services, and, if investments are for 12 months or more, long-term credit ratings as determined by Fitch IBCA. - 5.9 So far, the following categories of investment have been identified as prudent for use.
+- 5.8 The Commissioner's CFO will monitor credit ratings through the receipt of credit rating bulletins from the treasury management consultants at Link Asset Services.
+Institutions that cease to meet the criteria above will immediately cease to be treated as specified investments. - 5.9 Non-specified investments are those that do not meet the criteria in 5.4 to 5.6 above.
+In determining which categories of non-specified investments may prudently be used, account will be taken of advice from the advisors, Link Asset Services, and, if investments are for 12 months or more, long-term credit ratings will be utilised as determined by Fitch IBCA. - 5.10 So far, the following categories of investment have been identified as prudent for use for non-specified investments.
 The table also shows the maximum value of investments that may be held: